Table of Contents

 Test Your German A1 for FreeFood & Grocery Expenses

 Food is an important part of a student’s monthly budget.
-The amount you spend depends on your lifestyle and eating habits.
+Your spending depends on your lifestyle and eating habits.

 1. Cooking vs Eating Out